-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Arguably the world’s best forward at the time, Thierry Henry remained with Arsenal until 2007, when he completed a move to Barcelona.
 He ended his career in 2014 following a four-year spell with New York Red Bulls.

 Henry has since worked as both a coach and a pundit since hanging up his boots.
-He recently quit as head coach of Major League Soccer outfit Montreal Impact.
+He's currently part of the brilliant CBS Sports team, providing analysis on Champions League matches alongside Jamie Carragher, Micah Richards and Kate Abdo.

 Francesco Totti